Local government in Ukraine: Finances

 The financial basis of local government consists of movable and immovable property, revenues, other funds, land, natural resources and common property, and is managed by district and regional councils.
 Territorial communities of villages, towns and cities may unite (on a contractual basis) objects of communal property and budget funds for implementation of joint projects, or to jointly finance (or maintain) communal enterprises, organizations and institutions.
 The state participates in the revenue of local budgets, financially supporting local self-government.
 Costs to local government arising from decisions of public authorities are compensated by the state.

 Local governments can be legally-separate powers of the executive.
 The state finances the exercise of these powers in full from the state budget of Ukraine, or (by referring to the local budget, in the manner prescribed by law, certain national taxes) transfers to local governments appropriate objects of state property.
 Activities of local authorities aim to meet the social needs of citizens and (especially) to obtain essential services.
 Local budgets are the financial base of local governments; the resources accumulated in these budgets determine how effectively local authorities can carry out their mandate.

 Elections

 Under the Constitution of Ukraine, the term of office of the heads of villages and towns and the council members of these villages and towns is five years.
 The last nationwide local election was held in 2020.
 Holding a local snap election will not cancel the next (originally scheduled for October 2025, suspended indefinitely due to the Russo-Ukrainian War) regular election in the place where the snap election will be held.

-Ukrainian citizens who belong to the relevant local community and are entitled to vote may do so in national (or Crimean), regional, district, city-district or local elections and fully participate in political life (including election campaigns and observing elections), as determined by the laws of Ukraine.
+Ukrainian citizens who belong to the relevant local community and are entitled to vote may do so in national (or Crimean), regional, district, urban district or local elections and fully participate in political life (including election campaigns and observing elections), as determined by the laws of Ukraine.

-Composition of village, township, city, city-district, district and regional councils should be:
+Composition of village, settlement, city, urban district, district and regional councils should be: